 - Submit the record sheet in-person or by email within two weeks of the end of count week.

 For the outgoing and meticulous, this project combines being a citizen scientist and a habitat hero!
 It’s all to help the park’s aquatic ecosystems.
-Eco Ambassadors assist Parks Canada’s Aquatic Guardians with some tasks during the busiest times of the summer season at the park’s most popular recreational waterbodies.
+Eco Ambassadors assist Parks Canada’s Aquatic Guardians with some tasks during summer and early fall weekends at the park’s most popular recreational waterbodies.

-- Outgoing and friendly, while strictly maintaining physical distancing
+- Outgoing and friendly, while strictly following safety protocols;

-- Complete quality visitor experience training (a full day) and project orientation provided virtually by Parks Canada
+- Complete quality visitor experience training and project orientation (a full day of training);

-- Able to sign up for some three-hour shifts during the busy hours of the summer weekends and holidays
+- Able to sign up for some three-hour shifts during the busy hours of weekends and holidays in July through September;